imjoseangel/katacoda/solid/principle1.md

 ## Run the Example

 The **example01.py** is the file name within the example directory.
-You can run it with the command `python3  katacoda-solid-examples/examples/bad/01_singleresponsibility/example01.py`{{execute}}
+You can run it with the command `clear && python3 katacoda-solid-examples/examples/bad/01_singleresponsibility/example01.py`{{execute}}